Carlton Football Club: Period of struggle (2002–2021)

+Voss era (2022–present)

 LoGiudice handed over the presidency to Luke Sayers in August 2021, and Sayers conducted an extensive independent review of the football department during the second half of that season; Teague was sacked, and Michael Voss was appointed senior coach.

-Voss led the club to ninth in his first season.
+As of 2025, Voss has led the club in four seasons, and led the club to finals in his second and third seasons, ending what had become a club-record nine year VFL/AFL finals drought, with his best result a preliminary final defeat in 2023.
+During this time, Carlton achieved two of its greatest individual successes, with captain Patrick Cripps becoming the club's first dual Brownlow Medallist and full forward Charlie Curnow becoming the club's first back-to-back Coleman Medallist.
+Sayers stood down as president in early 2025, replaced by Robert Priestly.

 Club symbols

 Guernsey

-The current Carlton guernsey is plain navy blue, emblazoned with a white CFC monogram (which stands for "Carlton Football Club") on the front, and white numbers on the back.
+The current Carlton guernsey is navy blue, emblazoned with a white CFC monogram (which stands for "Carlton Football Club") on the front, and white numbers on the back.
+This guernsey design is specified in the club's constitution.
 Other than changes to the font of the monogram, this has been Carlton's guernsey continually since 1909.
 The club has worn navy blue in its uniform since 1871, when colour of the team's caps was changed from orange/yellow.
 The club's on-and-off field apparel was manufactured by Nike from 1998 until 2019, and by Puma from 2020 until at least 2029.

-The team wears navy-blue shorts in home games, and white shorts in away games.
-Since 2013, Carlton's clash guernsey has generally been predominantly white, with navy blue monogram, numbers and some trimmings.
-Sky blue and silver clash guernseys have also been used in some seasons.
+The team wears navy blue shorts in home games, and white shorts in away games.
+Since the introduction of clash guernseys in 2007, Carlton has had several clash designs which have been mostly white, with navy blue monogram, numbers, trimmings and minor panels in a variety of combinations.
+Designs in predominantly sky blue (2011–2012) and silver (2018) have also been used.

 Nickname

 Carlton's official nickname is the 'Blues'.
 Since the addition of navy blue to the playing uniform in 1871, the club has been known almost universally in print media as the Blues, Dark Blues or Navy Blues.
 Other colloquial nicknames include Bluebaggers or 'Baggers.
 Prior to 1871, when the uniform was predominantly chamois, the club was known informally as the Butchers.

-After World War II, the club briefly considered changing its nickname to the Cockatoos, but this never formally eventuated; even so, the push was serious enough that newspaper cartoons depicting a Carlton cockatoo were printed around that time.
+For a time after World War II, the club briefly considered changing its nickname to the Cockatoos, but this never formally eventuated; even so, the association with the nickname was strong enough that newspaper cartoons depicting a Carlton cockatoo were common.
+The cockatoo connection derived from the talking cockatoo brought to home matches by club member Bob St. Marr for more than 30 years; intelligent enough to squawk its support for Carlton and loud enough to be heard over the crowd, 'Cocky Marr' had become an unofficial live mascot for the club until the bird's death in 1939.